Bridgewater Medical CentreHenry StreetLeighLancashire, WN7 2PETel: 01942 481815

 A Baby Clinic is held on a Tuesday afternoon by our practice nurse for childhood immunisations to include primary immunisation, pre-school boosters, MMR etc. by scheduled appointment from the child health computer section of NHS Ashton, Leigh & Wigan.

-A Baby Clinic is also held by Doctor Gupta Tuesday afternoon for 6 week baby checks and postnatal examination - appointments for this scheduled by the practice upon notification of the birth of the child.
+A Baby Clinic is also held by Doctor on a Tuesday / Thursday afternoon for 6 week baby checks and postnatal examination - appointments for this clinic are scheduled by the practice upon notification of the birth of the child.

-Cervical smears are undertaken by prior appointment with the practice nurse at a time convenient to the patient Mondays to Thursdays.
+Cervical smears are undertaken by prior appointment with the practice nurse at a time convenient to the patient on a Monday, Tuesday, Wednesday or Friday.

 Chronic Disease Management